FHantke/brave-browser-wiki/IPFS-Features.md

 - [ ] Interstitial page for Ask mode allows to install node or select public gateway (Android: public gateway only)

 ## Local-node only features
-- [ ] Updating local node to new version
 - [ ] Cache size configuration
 - [ ] Peers list modification